 They argue that it is important to distinguish the "‘active ingredients’ of professional development (the 'stuff' we do that actually improves teaching quality) from causally redundant components" (Sims & Fletcher-Wood, 2020).
 I’ll refer to active ingredients as mechanisms of learning from now on.

 Is it the fact that the coach and teacher are working together one-on-one (a surface feature) or the fact that they use deliberate practice to build habits (a mechanism) that explains the impact coaching has on teacher quality?
 Sims and Fletcher-Wood argue that mechanisms matter more in explaining what makes for impactful teacher development.

-The worry with using a blank-canvas definition of IC is that this alone isn’t enough to ensure that teachers learn.
+The worry with using a blank-canvas definition of instructional coaching is that this alone isn’t enough to ensure that teachers learn.
 This isn't to say that Kraft and Blazar's evidence for the impact of coaching isn't valid: it's just that there are likely more active mechanisms underpinning it.
 Kate realises that coaching can meet the criteria set by Kraft and Blazar (2018) and be ineffective.
-There's nothing inside the model that tells coaches how to give excellent feedback.
+There's nothing* inside* the model that tells coaches how to give excellent feedback.

 Kate realises that to come up with the perfect coaching model, she needs to look beyond surface-features and into the mechanisms that 'cause' teacher learning. ___